Opinion

 In this op-ed, former DIG BSF Jagjeet Singh Bhalla argues that the longstanding claim of IPS superiority over CAPF cadre officers is an administrative fiction that dishonours those forces’ operational reality.
 Read More

-Commanded Into Crisis: Systematic wrecking of CAPFs’ moral fabric
+Commanded into Crisis: Systematic wrecking of CAPFs’ moral fabric

 avatar Rattan Chand Sharma, Commandant (Retd) BSF